jpssvieira/data-science-portfolio/README.md

 # Data Science Portfolio
-Showcasing my projects in Data Science!
+Showcasing my projects in Data Science

 ## Introduction
 Welcome to my data science portfolio!
 This repository contains a collection of my work in AI and data science, demonstrating my skills in data analysis, machine learning, data visualization, and more.
 Each project includes a brief description, the tools used, and a link to the full project repository or folder.

+**Note**: 🚧 **Currently Under Construction!** 🚧 More exciting projects and detailed write-ups are coming soon!

 ## Table of Contents
 1. [Project 1: Enhancing Histopathology with AI](#project-1-enhancing-histopathology-with-ai)